TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-17-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

 ## Fancy Readme With Examples

-We put lot of work to README examples, so it's not boring text describing what exactly the rule does, but instead right to the point **YES code and NO code snippets**.
+We put lot of work to README for new release.
+It isn't a long text describing what exactly the rule does and how it originated - there is already [blog post for that](http://williamdurand.fr/2013/06/03/object-calisthenics/).

+Instead, README goes right to the point:

+- **YES and NO code snippets**,
+- **how to use them** - copy/paste CLI command
+- and **how to configure them** - link to particular lines in `ruleset.xml` and `easy-coding-standard.neon`.

 <img src="/assets/images/posts/2017/object-calisthenics/rule6.png" class="thumbnail">

 ### Configure What You Need

-As you can see in the bottom, most of rules are configurable. **You can adapt their strictness to your specific needs and needs of your project**.
+As you can see in the bottom part of screenshot, most of rules are configurable.
+It allows you **to adapt their strictness to your specific needs and needs of your project**.

 *Do you prefer to require min 4 chars?*